-Cognitive therapy, behavioral therapy, and cognitive behavioral therapy all focus on how your own thoughts and behaviors contribute to your depression.
-Your therapist will help you learn new ways to react to situations and challenge your preconceptions.
-You and your therapist might come up with concrete goals.
-You might also get 'homework' assignments, like keeping a journal or applying problem-solving techniques in particular situations.
+Cognitive therapy, behavioral therapy, and cognitive behavioral therapy focus on how your own thoughts and behaviors contribute to your depression.
+Your therapist will help you learn ways to react to things and challenge your preconceptions.
+You and your therapist might come up with goals.
+You might also get "homework" assignments, like to keep a journal or apply problem-solving techniques in particular situations.

-Interpersonal therapy focuses on how your relationships with other people play a role in your depression.
+Interpersonal therapy focuses on how your relationships with others play a role in your depression.
 It focuses on practical issues.
-You will learn how to recognize unhealthy behaviors and change them.
+You will learn how to spot unhealthy behaviors and change them.

-Psychodynamic therapy is a more traditional form of therapy.
-You and your therapist will explore the roots of your depression.
-You might focus especially on any traumas of your childhood.
+Psychodynamic therapyis more traditional.
+You and your therapist explore behavior patterns and motivations that you may not be aware of which could contribute to depression.
+You may focus on any traumas from your childhood.

-Individual counseling is a one-on-one session with a professional therapist -- who might be a PhD, DSci, CSW, NP, or PA -- with experience in treating depression and other mood disorders.
-Your therapist can teach you more about depression and help you understand the diagnosis.
-You can discuss new strategies to manage stress and to prevent your depression from worsening or coming back.
+Individual counseling is a one-on-one session with a professional therapist who might be an MD (psychiatrist/doctor), PhD (psychologist), PsyD (psychologist), LCSW (licensed clinical social worker), or NP (nurse practitioner), with experience in treating depression and other mood disorders.
+Your therapist can teach you more about depression and help you understand yours.
+You can discuss new strategies to manage stress and to keep your depression from getting worse or coming back.

 One-on-one sessions can help you identify specific stresses and triggers that worsen your depression.
 A therapist can help you work through issues at home or at work, and encourage you to maintain healthy connections with family and friends.
 Your therapist can also help you adopt good habits, like making sure you take your medicines, seeing your doctor regularly, and getting enough sleep.